Cyclic Nullspace Coordination: Perpetual Flight of Aerial Carriers for Static Suspension: Numerical Results

 \section{Numerical Results}

 In this section, we show simulation results that validate and reinforce the analysis discussed earlier.

 The simulations have been carried out in Matlab-Simulink.
-Each flying carrier is simulated as a double integrator controlled via a PD feedback law to follow a desired trajectory.
-The carriers' mass is 0.1 kg, and the proportional and derivative gain matrices, making the carriers' dynamics overdamped, are diagonal matrices with values on the diagonal of $100$\,N/m and $10$\,Ns/m, respectively.
+Each flying carrier is simulated as a double integrator controlled via a PID feedback law to follow a desired trajectory.
+The carriers' mass is $m=$ 0.1 kg, and the proportional, derivative, and integral gain matrices are diagonal matrices with values on the diagonal of $100$\,N/m and $10$\,Ns/m, $15\,$ Ns$^2$/m respectively.
 To simulate sensor noise, a Gaussian random signal is added to the position and velocity of the carriers, with a standard deviation of $0.005$\,m and $0.01$\,m/s, respectively.
 The suspended rigid body load has a mass of $1$\,kg and diagonal rotational inertia with diagonal elements equal to 0.01 N$\cdot$m/s.
 Viscous friction with a coefficient of $0.1$\,Ns/m is added to the load's translational and rotational dynamics to simulate friction with the air.
-The cables are hence modeled as linear springs with a rigidity of $K_c=500$\,N/m, damping coefficient $B_c=1$\,Ns/m and a rest length of $0.8$\,m.
+The cables are modeled as linear springs with a rigidity of $K_c=500$\,N/m, damping coefficient $B_c=1$\,Ns/m, and a rest length of $0.8$\,m.
 The load equilibrium configuration is chosen without loss of generality in $\pLEq=[0,\,0,\,0]^\top$, $\rotMatLEq{}=\eye{3}$.